The Milkmen Bio, circa 1982

-“The Milkmen—that’s great,” limey producer and drummer extraordinaire Rick Parnell later immortalized in This Is Spinal Tap agreed.
+“The Milkmen—that’s great,” limey producer and drummer extraordinaire Ric Parnell later immortalized in This Is Spinal Tap agreed.

 From that moment on, there was no doubt that The Milkmen had stumbled onto the perfect name and concept to focus their uncanny songwriting ability upon.
 Lory immediately penned “Late Night Delivery,” a theme song which declared their dedication to the milking milieu.